 In 1946 a small group of faithful people sought to begin a Lutheran mission congregation in Ashland, Nebraska.
-The first service of American Lutheran Church was held in the local American Legion Hall on Sunday evening, September 19, 1946, with 37 people in attendance.
+The first worship service of American Lutheran Church was held in the local American Legion Hall on Sunday evening, September 19, 1946, with 37 people in attendance.
 Rev. Vernon Strempke was installed as the first pastor on December 8th.
 Beginning in December that year the new congregation began worshiping at St. Stephen’s Episcopal Church in Ashland.

 1947 saw a number of firsts for the growing congregation.
 In January, the first Sunday School was organized with thirteen children present.
 The congregation organized and adopted a constitution, March 30, with 22 adults and 17 children as charter members.
 Formal signing of incorporation took place in June.
 The first communion service was held on April 6, and the first church council meeting was held on April 13th.
 Luther League, Women’s Aid, choir and Bible School all started in 1947 as well.